Science and technology in Indonesia: History

 With growing interest in scientific research, the government of the Dutch East Indies established Natuurwetenschappelijke Raad voor Nederlandsch-Indië (Scientific Council of the Dutch East Indies) in 1928.
 It operates as the country's main research organization until the outbreak of Pacific War in 1942.
 In 1948 the institute was renamed Organisatie voor Natuurwetenschappelijk Onderzoek (OPIPA, Organization for Scientific Research).

-After the independence of Indonesia, the government continued to nurture the scientific development and pursuit, through government institutions.
-In 1956 the OPIPA was nationalized as Majelis Ilmu Pengetahuan Indonesia (MIPI, Indonesian Sciences Council).
-Then in 1962 the government established the Departemen Urusan Riset Nasional (DURENAS, National Research Affairs Department), while MIPI are in charge of founding and operates various National Research Institutes.
-And in 1966 the government changed the status of DURENAS into Lembaga Riset Nasional (LEMRENAS) (National Research Institute).
+After the independence of Indonesia, the government continued to nurture scientific development and pursuits through government institutions.
+In 1956, the OPIPA was nationalized as Majelis Ilmu Pengetahuan Indonesia (MIPI, Indonesian Sciences Council).
+In 1962, the government established the Departemen Urusan Riset Nasional (DURENAS, National Research Affairs Department), while MIPI are in charge of founding and operates various national research institutes.
+In 1966, the government changed the status of DURENAS into Lembaga Riset Nasional (LEMRENAS) (National Research Institute).
 In August 1967 the government dissolved LEMRENAS and MIPI and established the current Indonesian Institute of Sciences (LIPI), which runs the scientific efforts and operations that was previously conducted by LEMRENAS and MIPI.

 One of four pillars of Vision of Indonesia 2045 is the "human development and the mastery of science and technology".
 This Indonesian ideal that set the goal for the country by its centennial in 2045, duly recognized and realized the importance of science and technology for the future of the nation.

-In 2021, Indonesia experienced reform in the science and technology field with the formation of Ministry of Education, Culture, Research, and Technology and the National Research and Innovation Agency as part of the government plan in consolidating science and research resources.
+In 2021, Indonesia experienced reform in the science and technology field with the formation of the Ministry of Education, Culture, Research, and Technology and the National Research and Innovation Agency as part of the government plan in consolidating science and research resources.